Richard Finch (producer): Criminal convictions

 On March 23, 2010, Finch was arrested in Newark, Ohio, accused of having inappropriate contact with a 17-year-old male.
-Police stated that during an interview, he admitted to having inappropriate contact with that teen, and other teens aged 13 to 17.

 At his bond hearing on April 6, 2010, Finch entered a plea of not guilty to all charges.
 In December 2010, Finch pleaded "no contest" and was sentenced to seven years' imprisonment.
 He served his sentence in Chillicothe Correctional Institution, a medium-security state prison in Ohio, and was released on March 13, 2017.
-In April 2019, Finch received a parole infraction notice which modified his post-incarceration sentence and added an additional seven months to his parole, which was set to end in October 2022.

-Intellectual Property Lawsuit

-In October 2021, exercising his right under Federal Law to terminate a prior assignment of his co-created musical compositions, Finch sued Sony Music Publishing to reclaim his fifty percent ownership rights and royalties to the songs he co-wrote with Harry Wayne Casey.
-On January 11, 2022, the lawsuit was moved to the US District Court for the Southern District of Florida.
-On February 23, 2022, EMI Consortium Songs, Inc. was removed from the complaint, with Harry Wayne Casey (Finch's co-writer) remaining as the sole defendant.

 Legacy

-Finch is a multi-Grammy Award winner with three wins and nine nominations and was nominated in the 2010 first round Grammy ballot as producer.
+Finch is a multi-Grammy Award winner with three wins and nine nominations.
 He is the recipient of an American Music Award and a star on the Hollywood Walk of Fame having been a part of the KC and the Sunshine Band legacy.
 In October 2010, Finch became a nominee to the Songwriters Hall of Fame.